AlizadaUlvi/CyberSecurity-lab-2/README.md

 # CyberSecurity-lab-2
-Firstl, we use target machine(Metasploit2) to find our target ip and we get "inet: 10.0.2.15"
+Firstly, we use target machine(Metasploit2) to find our target ip and we get "inet: 10.0.2.15"
 ![image alt](https://github.com/AlizadaUlvi/CyberSecurity-lab-2/blob/89cc8c27928a39aca54ccdc020e2eb97ecdd3a0e/Metasploit2.jpg)
 After we get our target, we start our tasks.
 1. Host Discovery Using Nmap. "nmap -sn "target ip"/24" command.